redteam-project/sckg/README.md

 RETURN step.name AS Step, nc.name AS NIST ORDER BY NIST
 ```

-Now the more complicated example: let's find out which PCI DSS controls are satisfiied by this STIG script.
+Now the more complicated example: let's find out which PCI DSS controls are satisfied by this STIG script.
 We'll have to use the NIST CSF path identified above.

 ```cypher
 MATCH (bash:baseline {name: 'rhel7-script-stig.sh'})-[:HAS]->(step:control)